 No credit is as bad as bad credit

 If you read that and thought “What?”, you are not alone.
 It sounds silly that poor credit is just as bad as no credit.
 Lenders want to know how you typically behave.
-A person with poor credit may pay for their purchase, just not on time.
+A person with poor credit, such as a college graduate, may pay for their purchase, just not on time.
 That is less risky than someone with no credit history.
 If your credit isn’t established, lenders wont know if you always pay on time or if you don’t pay them back at all.
 To get your credit start, you can get a credit card or an unsecured loans.
 Both of these don’t have collateral.
 These aren’t like an auto loan.

 Auto loan interest rates can be negotiated